 Cuisine Wat Damnak, the Best Restaurant in Cambodia

 Chef Jo hadn’t originally come to Cambodia to work at a five-star hotel.
 He came to work as a volunteer cooking instructor at Siem Reap’s Sala Bai Hotel School, teaching European cuisines.
-That’s where he not only learnt to cook traditional Cambodian food, he also learnt to speak Khmer, and produced one of the first English-language Cambodian cookbooks (also available in French).

 At Meric, Chef Jo created a form of creative Cambodian cuisine that has been much copied since in Siem Reap, but rarely with success.
 In keeping with culinary fashion, he designed a degustation meal of small plates of tapas-sized dishes, each offering an inventive take on a traditional Cambodian dish, and each packed with flavour and texture.